Bhaskar Oru Rascal Review: Scores Pretty Well As A Family Entertainer, But..

 Overall View

 Bhaskar Oru Rascal is much similar to the original version.
 The film follows almost the same path with a very few changes in the comical department and the number of action sequences.
-Nevertheless, the first half of the movie is an enjoyable ride with some light comedies and some cute moments, which are sure to be well-accepted by the family audiences.
+Nevertheless, the first half of the movie is an enjoyable ride with some light comedies and some cute moments, which are sure to be well accepted by the family audiences.
 In between, there are some promising mass moments as well, with Arvind Swamy in top gear.

-Things do move in a smooth way even in the second half, with some engaging twists and turn, keeoing the audiences hooked for a good ride.
-But, the film falls to an entirely different terrain and genre towards the climax sequences and the portions prior to that.
-Things tend to go overboard with over-dramatic situations and the fight sequences, which are so old and lame further weaken the movie.
+Things do move in a smooth way even in the second half, with some engaging twists and turns, keeping the audiences hooked.
+But, the film falls to an entirely different terrain and genre, towards the climax sequences and the portions prior to that.
+Things tend to go overboard with over-dramatic situations and the fight sequences, which are so old and lame and they further weaken the movie.
 Even Arvind Swamy's swag couldn't save those portions from a downhill.

 Verdict

 Bhaskar Oru Rascal has its moments.
-The film scores pretty well as a family entertainer but slips off when it tries enter a different terrain.
+The film scores pretty well as a family entertainer but slips off when it tries to enter a different terrain.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.